 On 13 January 2012, the United States announced the resumption of diplomatic relations with Myanmar.

-In November 2012, Samantha Power, Barack Obama's Special Assistant to the President on Human Rights, reported that serious human rights abuses against civilians in several regions continue, including against women and children.
+In November 2012, Samantha Power, Barack Obama's Special Assistant to the President on Human Rights, wrote on the White House blog that "Serious human rights abuses against civilians in several regions continue, including against women and children."

-In 2012, the government of Myanmar removed media censorship, which previously included monitoring e-mails and posts on internet blogs.
+In 2012, the government of Myanmar removed media censorship, which had previously involved authorities monitoring e-mails and Internet blogs.

-The 2012 Freedom in the World report notes improvement in Myanmar, giving it a rating of 6 for improvements in civil liberties and political rights.
+The 2012 Freedom in the World report notes improvement in Myanmar, giving it a 6 for improvements in civil liberties and political rights.

-The United States continued lifting economic sanctions on Myanmar until February 2013, due to reforms happening in Myanmar.
+The United States continued to lift its economic sanctions on Myanmar through February 2013.

-In April 2013, international media reported on the enactment of the media liberalisation reforms that were announced in August 2012, leading to the commencement of privately owned newspapers publications for the first time in numerous decades.
+In April 2013, international media reported the enactment of media liberalisation reforms announced in August 2012, and the publication of privately owned newspapers commenced for the first time in numerous decades.

-In May 2013, Thein Sein became the first Myanmar president to visit the White House in 47 years, where President Barack Obama praised political and economic reforms.
-The two governments agreed to sign a bilateral trade and investment framework agreement on 21 May 2013.
+In May 2013, Thein Sein became the first Myanmar president to visit the White House in 47 years.
+On 21 May 2013, the two governments agreed to sign a bilateral trade and investment framework agreement.

 In June 2013, Myanmar held its first ever summit, the World Economic Forum on East Asia 2013.
-The summit took place on 5–7 June and was attended by 1,200 participants.
+The summit was held on 5–7 June and attended by 1,200 participants.

 In July 2013, the Assistance Association for Political Prisoners indicated that there were approximately 100 political prisoners being held in Burmese prisons.

-Following Thein Sein's visit to the UK, the Myanmar president declared that all of his nation's political prisoners will be released by the end of 2013.
+Following Thein Sein's first ever visit to the UK in 2013, the Myanmar president declared that all of his nation's political prisoners will be released by the end of the year.

 In 2013, Myanmar improved yet again, receiving a score of 5 in civil liberties and 6 in political freedoms.